Best practices

 - Paste images directly.
 Copy/paste or drag and drop images into the prompt.
 This can be useful to show UI designs or error screenshots.

-Symbiotic Code has three modes.
+Symbiotic Code has 4 agents.
 Switch between them withTab or the /agents command.

 Command palette